JayLi2018/School-Basketball-Team-Analysis/README.md

 2018.7.6 - 7.15

   During this period we developed the whole database structure for future analysis, please refer to the schema and the sql for more information.

+2018.7- 7.23
+  This week we modified some parts of the database.
+Specifically, we added a new table called "Team_Cumulative" since we found some parts of the stats in this table are very valuable in calculating some critical stats such as "PER","Efficient Shooting Percentage" and such.
+So I uploaded the modified version of SQL for creating tables.